cashbooktoolkit/cashbook-core/README.md

 Additional (but somewhat incomplete at this time) information can be found in guide folder.

+The guide is written so that it can be processed by http://www.gitbook.io/ into a nice html version, but the Markdown files can also be read as is.

 ## Contact

 Bug, comments or questions?